sebslape/strudel_reactor/README.md

 To specify a slider, use the format `<slider>[Name]:[Minimum Value]:[Maximum Value]</slider>`, separating each option with a colon.

 ## Installation
-To install the project, go into the src folder, and write `npm install`.
+To install the project, go into the top folder, and write `npm install`.
 This will install all of the necessary packages required to run the program.

-To run the project, type `npm start`.
+After installing the project, to run the project, type `npm start`.